C. M. Kosemen

 A far-future species of flatfish-like humanoid adapted to life on an extreme-high-gravity planet.

-A future symbiont that rides on, and controls humanoid hosts.
+A future symbiont that rides on, and controls

 A distant-future species of human that now resembles an insect after long and torturous evolutionary processes.